 The Chicago region has changed a lot from 2010 to 2017, including new development, tree plantings, and growth of existing trees.
 Examples of this can be seen at the Morton Arboretum (Fig 8).

-In Lincoln Park, canopy has increased from 21% to 26% with gains across most land use types (Fig. 9).
+In Bedford Park, canopy has increased from 7% to at 8%, even though there were large losses in parks (Fig. 9).

-Figure 9: Canopy change across land use types in Lincoln Park. .
+Figure 9: Canopy change across land use types in Bedford Park.